esponges/interview/react-ts-node.md

 - What's an MVC?
 Can it be applied to React?
 How?

+- What's data serialization?
+Why is it important?
+> When serializing data you are converting data into a format that can be stored or transmitted and reconstructed later even by different applications.
+The most common types of serialization are JSON and XML.
+Serialization could lead to performance and security issues if not done properly.

 ## TypeScript
 - What is TypeScript?
 Why would you use it?